Inflect logo

 Natural Disaster Risk

-Lublin has a low natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-This ensures a stable operating environment with minimal threat of disruption from natural events.
+Lublin has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+The risk assessment indicates a stable environment for critical infrastructure.